Get

 The 5 Reasons That Kittens Bite

-The most common reason that a kitten might bite a human family member is to engage in the act of hunting.
-Cats are natural hunters, and their instincts to do so kick in even when they are domesticated.
+The most common reason that a kitten might bite a human family member is to engage in play that mimics hunting behavior.
+Cats are natural hunters, and their instincts to do so begin developing as early as 4–5 weeks of age.
 In the wild, a cat would need to hunt and kill prey like mice and crickets to eat and survive.

 Just because they are provided with meals each day doesn’t mean kittens don’t have the instinct to hunt prey.
 So, they may bite your hands while you play with them or when you are doing something with your hands in front of them because they are practicing their hunting skills.
 Other reasons that a kitten might bite you include: